Managing & Protecting Data: Considerations for Higher Education

 If timing is everything, then now is the time for Higher Education to take advantage of cloud offerings.
 Colleges and universities are facing lower student enrollments and decreased state funding, according to a recent study by Wiley Education Services.

-Cloud migration, along with the use of online solutions like Office 365, helps institutions achieve cost savings, greater efficiencies, and scalability.
+Cloud migration, along with the use of online solutions like Microsoft 365, helps institutions achieve cost savings, greater efficiencies, and scalability.

 This paper offers considerations for managing and protecting data in the cloud, while still achieving cost savings and other benefits.